Skip to main content

 Recognised care is usually based on the number of nights a child regularly lives with each parent or carer.

-To be included in the formula, the child needs to live with someone for at least 28% of the time (about 2 nights a week, or 103 nights a year).
+To be included in the formula, the child needs to live with a parent for at least 28% of the time (about 2 nights a week, or 103 nights a year).
 Anything less than this the formula counts as ‘0% care’.

 For a parent or carer to receive child support payments, the child needs to live with them for at least 35% of the time (about 5 nights a fortnight, or 128 nights a year).